This article may contain compensated links. Please read the disclosure for more info.

 Learn how to use simplified rules for 4 part harmony writing to compose your very own piece in this free music composition lesson!

-(Analysis can be fun, and challenging too, but here we will focus on simply making some music that sound fine with little effort or knowledge!)
+(Analysis can be fun, and challenging too, but here we will focus on simply making some music that sound fine with minimal effort and music theoretical knowledge!)

 When you write 4 part harmony you need to think about the music both vertically and horizontally.